 - How do I obtain NY guardianship over a child and a child’s property?
 The Surrogate’s Court can provide forms and assistance on how to fill them out.
 You will need to file the child’s birth certificate and other required information and pay a $20.00 filing fee.
 Then, an investigation will begin and other procedures will be necessary.
 Most commonly, these proceedings are processed on the papers submitted to the Court, without the necessity of a formal hearing.
 However, in some circumstances, the court may require a hearing.

 - What does New York “presumptive mediation” mean?
-The Surrogate’s Court’s ADR (alternative dispute resolution) program mandates, aside from appropriate exceptions, an automatic referral to our mediation program.
+The Surrogate’s Court’s ADR (alternative dispute resolution) program mandates, aside from appropriate exceptions, an automatic referral to the court’s mediation program.

 For further information, contact New York Estates attorney, Robert Friedman for a free consultation at 716.542.5444.